An Invitation to the Christian Life

 Georg Holzherr, OSB, entered monastic life at the Abbey of Einsiedeln in Switzerland in 1949.
 Upon completing studies in Einsiedeln and Rome, he received the Dr. jur. can. and began teaching at the Theologische Schule Einsiedeln in 1957.
 He was elected abbot of Einsiedeln Abbey in 1969.
 Holzherr is recognized as one of today's leading experts on the Rule of Saint Benedict and its sources, spirituality, and applicability to everyday life.

-Mark Thamert, OSB, is a monk of Saint John's Abbey, Collegeville, Minnesota.
-Since receiving his PhD in Germanic languages and literatures from Princeton University in 1985, Thamert has taught all levels of German in the Language and Cultures Department at the College of Saint Benedict and Saint John's University.
+Mark Thamert, OSB, was a monk of Saint John's Abbey, Collegeville, Minnesota.
+Since receiving his PhD in Germanic languages and literatures from Princeton University in 1985, Thamert taught all levels of German in the Language and Cultures Department at the College of Saint Benedict and Saint John's University.
+Fr.
+Mark died at the age of 66 in April, 2017, after a courageous battle with cancer.